Easy Portobello Mushroom Quesadillas with zucchini, red onion, and barbecue sauce in a crispy, cheesy tortilla.

 - Add red pepper flakes or hot sauce to the final product before heating through.

 - Try topping with pickled condiments like banana peppers or cherry pepper spread.

 - Use small corn tortillas or Flat-Out wraps for a different texture to your quesadilla.

 - Try a variety of dipping sauces: more barbecue, ranch, blue cheese, or even some Red Hot.

 - If you don't love barbecue sauce, swap in your favorite red or green salsa for a more Mexican style quesadilla.

 What makes this BBQ Portobello Mushroom Quesadillas healthy?

 In addition to being simply meatless, this dish is also a healthy one!

 - Barbecue sauce can be high in sugar, so be on the lookout for that on your list of ingredients.
 Since you only use a half of a cup though, the sweetness is spread out among all the portabellas.
 Barbecue sauce contains lycopene from tomatoes and is lower in carbs and cholesterol than, say, mayo.
-If you're not sure what's in your barbecue sauce, you can always make your own.

 - Vegetable oils can be a healthy source of fat and they are great for cooking at medium heat levels.
 If you want to choose a different oil though, like avocado, coconut, or olive, this recipe will work just fine with those oils as well.